Our Ultimate Guide to Hotels in Hawaii Using Points

 As a transfer partner of Chase, you can transfer your Ultimate Rewards points to Hyatt at a 1:1 ratio for an epic redemption.
 Keep in mind that not all Chase cards earn Ultimate Rewards points.

 Looking for a card?
-It’s no secret that our favorite Chase cards for travel rewards are the Chase Sapphire Preferred or one of the Chase Ink Business cards.
+It’s no secret that our favorite Chase cards for travel rewards are the Chase Sapphire Preferred® Credit Card or one of the Chase Ink Business cards.

 These Chase cards are affiliated with Hyatt and earn points that go directly to your World of Hyatt rewards account.
-The World of Hyatt credit card and the World of Hyatt Business card are the best Hyatt credit cards that provide both a great sign-up bonus and ongoing rewards (like, a free night each anniversary year) to make keeping the card(s) in your wallet a good choice.
+The World of Hyatt Credit Card and the World of Hyatt Business Credit Card are the best Hyatt credit cards that provide both a great signup bonus and ongoing rewards (like, a free night each anniversary year for the personal card) to make keeping the card(s) in your wallet a good choice.

 Hyatt Award Chart

 Hyatt has a pretty generous award chart with properties split up into 8 different categories.
-Per the image below, you’ll see that Hyatt offers pricing that varies depending on which season you book.
-So, you’re bound to pay more for a property during peak season.
-NOTE: The Hyatt award chart is updating on March 26, 2024.
-Only two Hawaii-based hotels will be changing at that time, Hyatt Place Waikiki Beach (from Category 3 to Category 4) and Hyatt Centric Waikiki Beach (from Category 4 to Category 5).
+Per the image below, you’ll see that Hyatt offers pricing that varies depending on which date you book.
+So, you’re bound to pay more for a property during peak dates.

-You can find Hyatt properties in Hawaii that range from only 12,000 points/night to 40,000points/night—so, you’re left with several options when looking for a Hyatt hotel to stay at in Hawaii.
+You can find Hyatt properties in Hawaii that range from only 15,000 points/night to 45,000 points/night — so, you’re left with several options when looking for a Hyatt hotel to stay at in Hawaii.

 Our Favorite Hyatt Hotels in Hawaii